gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 In result, the overall picture remains unclear.
 Advanced configuration looks mysterious because one need to understand what happens under the hood first.
 The learning curve for the module writer is high too.

-This post tries to fill the gap and has three goals:
+This document tries to fill the gap and has three goals:

 * overview available features
 * explain the underlying design and important implementation details
 * provide a starting point for writing clients and server modules

-This post does *not* provide a detailed reference or tutorial for PulseAudio configuration and APIs.
+It does *not* provide a detailed reference or tutorial for PulseAudio configuration and APIs.
 Further details can be obtained from the official documentation (for configuration and client APIs) and from the source code (for internal interfaces).

 ### Disclaimer

 I'm not a PulseAudio developer.
-This post reflects my personal understanding of PulseAudio, obtained from the source code, experiments, official wiki, mailing lists, and blog articles.
+This document reflects my personal understanding of PulseAudio, obtained from the source code, experiments, official wiki, mailing lists, and blog articles.
 It may be inaccurate.
 Please let me know about any issues.

 PulseAudio tends to trigger flame wars, which I believe are non-constructive.
-This post tries to be neutral and provide an unbiased overview of the implemented features and design.
+This document tries to be neutral and provide an unbiased overview of the implemented features and design.

 ### Thanks

-I'd like to thank my friends and colleagues [Mikhail Baranov](https://tarabah.me/) and [Dmitriy Shilin](https://github.com/dshil) who read drafts of this post and provided a valuable feedback.
-They definitely made it better!
+I'd like to thank my friends and colleagues [Mikhail Baranov](https://tarabah.me/) and [Dmitriy Shilin](https://github.com/dshil) who read early drafts of the document and provided a valuable feedback.
+Also big thanks to [Tanu Kaskinen](https://www.patreon.com/tanuk), a PulseAudio maintainer, who found and helped to fix dozens of errors.
+They all definitely made it better!

+### Meta

+This document was last updated for PulseAudio 11.1.

+Revisions (full log on [GitHub](https://github.com/gavv/gavv.github.io/commits/hugo/content/blog/009-pulseaudio-under-the-hood.md)):

+* 21 Sep 2017
+* 06 Oct 2017

 ---